vscode-reborn-ai/vscode-reborn-ai/README.md

 ## Internationalization

-Initial i18n support has been added `v3.15.0`, but I need help translating to different languages.
+Initial i18n support has been added in `v3.15.0`, but I need help translating to different languages.
 If you're able to help at all [see this discussion](https://github.com/Christopher-Hayes/vscode-chatgpt-reborn/discussions/20).

 ## Tech